cavefish/uo-developer-handbook/projects/sphereserver/README.md

 2. Set the next environment variables:
    1. HOSTNAME=your machine name or IP
    2. ULTIMA_MUL_PATH=path in your host machine when original files of Ultima Online are.
-3. Run docker compose in terminal mode: `docker-compose run sphereserver`
+3. Run docker compose in terminal mode: `docker-compose run --service-ports sphereserver`

 The folders `save` and `accounts` are under git ignore and won't be accessed.